EricGebhart/EricGebhart.github.io/_posts/2020-03-15-Arch-Linux.md

 Ok then, go to [the installation guide](https://wiki.archlinux.org/index.php/Installation_guide) and follow all the steps.
 You can use _install-packages_ later once you've got your system running.
+You'll probably have to install some things manually to get it working if you didn't do the same `pacstrap` that I have in my script.
+But that's the learning process isn't it.

 ## But wait there's more

-The cool trick after all this basic stuff is that the install also does a `git clone`  of my Arch-Setup repo, and runs _nmtui_ and _install-packages_ automatically upon the first login after reboot.
+The cool trick after all this was connecting the _install-arch_ script with the _install-packages_ script.
+At the end of the basic installation _install-arch_ does a `git clone` of my Arch-Setup repo into my new account and sets _.zlogin_ to automatically run _nmtui_ followed by _install-packages_ upon the first login after reboot.
 All I have to do is check off the boxes I want and wait. logout, login, et voila, my system, my way, ready to go.

 ## Make it yours.